initpy/go-book/functions.rst

     }

-A function is a code block that takes some entries and returns some results.
+A *function* is a code block that takes some items and returns some results.

 If you've ever done some electronics, you'd see that functions really look like electronic circuits or chips.
-You need to amplify a signal?
+Need to amplify a signal?
 Take an amplifier chipset.
-Need to filter, use a filter chipset and so on...
+Need to filter?
+Use a filter chipset and so on...

-Your job as a software developper will be much more easier, and fun once you start to think of a complex project as a set of modules for witch the input are the output of another module.
-The complexity will be reduced, and the debugging will be easier too.
+Your job as a software developer will be much easier, and far more fun once you start to think of a complex project as a set of modules for which the input is from the output of another module.
+The complexity of the solution will be reduced, and the debugging will be made easier also.

-Let's see how to apply this sort of design to this problem: suppose you have a function MAX(A, B) that takes two integers A, and B and returns one output M that is the bigger value of A, and B:
+Let's see how to apply this sort of design to the following problem: suppose we have a function MAX(A, B) which takes two integers {A, B} and returns a single integer output M which is the larger value of both A and B:

 .. graphviz::